Willy Wise: Amateur career

 Wise ended his amateur career with an 87–10 record.

 Professional career

 Shortly after entering the ranks of professional fighting, "Slick Willy" was given to him by his New York fans as a tribute to his ability to fight his way off of the ropes.
 One of the high points of his career was the October 1999 win over then number five ranked Julio César Chávez.
 It was "Upset of the Year" He later lost to him in a 2003 Tijuana re-match.

-In the year 2000, he took IBO World Champion Belt which was one of the final highlights of his boxing career, and also fought Shane Mosley with a loss in the third round.
+In the year 2000, he took the lightly regarded IBO championship belt, which was one of the final highlights of his boxing career, and also fought Shane Mosley with a loss in the third round.
 His boxing career ended in 2003 with a 26-11-4 professional record.

-2001 IBO World Champion London
+He won an IBO title in London.

 Post Retirement Endeavors

 Today Wise trains and promotes other fighters at his training facility, allowing troubled youth and aspiring boxers to attend his residential training camp to teach them the lessons of boxing and discipline for life in and outside the ring.
 He also works closely with young people in the local community near his home, using his own resources to take them to boxing competitions around the country.
 He currently resides on the Eastern Shore of Virginia where he enjoys his favorite pastime of fishing for crabs off of the pier of his beachfront backyard and cooking them for sport.